socolofs/tamoc/README.rst

 For typical usage, please see the ./bin directory of the source distribution for various example scripts.

+Version 3.1.0:  Added the ability for the user to provide values of the
+                Peneloux volume shift parameter to the `dbm` module classes.
+                The input parameters are `C_pen` and `C_pen_T`, which relate to the temperature-dependent Peneloux shift model in equation 5.9 in Pedersen et al. (2015).
+Supplying `C_pen` equal to zero uses the original model based on Lin and Duan (2005).
+The original model is preferred unless the pseudo-component property data have been strongly fitted so that Peneloux shift parameters are outside the expected range of -0.4 to 1.2 are required.
+                Minor fixes to prevent errors when non-standard units are used as input to the `ambient` module and several updates to make the code compatible with recent releases of `numpy` and `matplotlib`.
 Version 3.0.0:  Added the capability to have mixed-phase particles of gas and
                 liquid fused together.
 Updated the initial conditions methods for pure multi-phase plumes so that a void fraction between